April 26, 2019 More than 3 million people downloaded Assassin’s Creed Unity during the giveaway in the wake of the Notre Dame fire.

-Ubisoft has announced that it’s donating €500,000 ($564,000, £433,000) “to help with the restoration and reconstruction” of the Notre-Dame Cathedral, which was severely damaged in a fire that saw the building’s spire, and roof destroyed, as well as much of its original woodwork.
+Last week, Ubisoft announced that it would be donating €500,000 ($564,000, £433,000) “to help with the restoration and reconstruction” of the Notre-Dame Cathedral, which was severely damaged in a fire that saw the building’s spire, and roof destroyed, as well as much of its original woodwork.

-In a press release issued earlier today, Ubisoft also announced that “we want to give everyone the chance to experience the majesty and beauty of Notre-Dame the best way we know how.”
-To that end, the company is giving away Assassin’s Creed Unity – which is set in Paris and features a highly-detailed digital version of the Cathedral – for free.
+As well as the donation, the company also announced that “”we want to give everyone the chance to experience the majesty and beauty of Notre-Dame the best way we know how.”
+To that end, the company gave away Assassin’s Creed Unity – which is set in Paris and features a highly-detailed digital version of the Cathedral – for free.
+The promotion was available until 09:00 yesterday.

 A report by The Verge from 2014 says that Caroline Miousse, a senior level designer on Assassin’s Creed Unity (set in Paris during the French Revolution) spent two years building the game’s version of the iconic cathedral.
 Miousse reportedly worked with texture artists to ensure that no brick was out of place, and with historians to help place relevant artwork.